 Candid ensures that your treatment will be designed and monitored by a licensed orthodontist in your state, but the entire process is remote.
 Some dental insurers treat Candid just like braces or Invisalign and provide coverage accordingly.
 However, because Candid does not involve regular, in-person check-ups, certain insurers incorrectly consider Candid “do-it-yourself” treatment and routinely decline to provide coverage.

 It’s important to draw a distinction between home aligners and the recent concerning trend of DIY orthodontics.
-The latter stems from online videos where people attempt to shift their own teeth using rubber bands and other crude materials, and it can be highly detrimental to your teeth.
+The latter gained popularity because of videos where people attempt to shift their own teeth using rubber bands and other crude materials, and it can be highly detrimental to your teeth.
 At-home treatment through a provider like Candid is designed and monitored by a licensed dentist or orthodontist, so it doesn’t present the same risks.

 Time for the question that’s no doubt on your mind: does my insurance company cover home aligner treatment?
-While various companies might provide reimbursement for remote treatment (depending on your plan), Candid only has one partnership with a solid track record of approving coverage:
+While various companies might provide reimbursement for remote treatment (depending on your plan), Candid only has a few partnerships with a solid track record of approving coverage:

 Even if you have a different provider, your treatment might be covered.
 Although there are other companies that aren’t as likely to cover at-home aligners.